joelkandiah/Connected-and-intertwined/README.md

-# Connections - Wedding Edition
+Puzzles Wedding Edition

-A NYT Connections clone built as a wedding-themed puzzle game.
+A single serve webpage containing a few puzzles for my wedding.
 Built with React and Tailwind CSS.

 ## 🎮 Features

-- **Wedding-Themed Puzzle**: 4 categories of wedding-related words
-- **Progressive Difficulty**: Yellow (Easy) → Green (Medium) → Blue (Hard) → Purple (Very Hard)
+- **Wedding-Themed Puzzles**: Mixed up categories, A small crossword and a snaking wordsearch
 - **Local Storage**: Game progress is automatically saved to your browser
 - **Responsive Design**: Works on desktop and mobile devices
-- **Interactive Gameplay**:
+- **Interactive Gameplay**: Lots of buttons to help out solvers
-  - Select 4 words and submit your guess
-  - Get instant feedback on correct/incorrect guesses
-  - "One away..." hint when you have 3 correct in a group
-  - 4 mistakes allowed before game over
-  - Shuffle button to rearrange words

 ## 🚀 Quick Start